NinjaPerson24119/NinjaPerson24119/README.md

 Sometimes I like to just shake things up and pick something new.
 Like the time I was on a cheerleading team for a year. 💪

-Check out my portfolio at (soon) [nicholaswengel.com](https://nicholaswengel.com)!
+Check out my portfolio at [nicholaswengel.com](https://nicholaswengel.com)!
 The [code is here](https://github.com/NinjaPerson24119/PortfolioWebsite).
 It's built with React and Vite.

 ## Here's some of my projects:
 | Project | Description |